Yung-Hsin-Chen/Causalities-of-Covid-Pandemics/final_project/README.md

 * [Compile the Report](#compile-the-report)
 * [Compile the Presentation](#compile-the-presentation)

 Welcome everyone!
 This repository allows you to play around with the covid pandemic data.
 It aims to get the most influenced causalities of the pandemic.
-Find out more about how we did it in the report and presentation!
+Find out more about how we did it in the report and presentation located in ```final_project/reports/``` folder!

-By following the instructions below, you can create your own results.
+By following the instructions below, you can download and clean your own data and train it by the provided three models.
 The results and data will be saved to the notebook, where you can explore more.

 ## Run Files
 1. Navigate to ```final_project/```.